timheigames/onebitdithertool/README.md

 ## How to use
 - Download and extract OneBitDitherTool from the [Releases](https://github.com/timheigames/onebitdithertool/releases) section.
-- Run the app by using "Run_OneBitDitherTool_Windows.bat".
+- Run the app by using "Run_OneBitDitherTool_Windows.bat" or "Run_OneBitDitherTool_Linux.sh".
 - You can drag a single image into the window, drag a folder into the window, or use the file browser. (.png, .jpg, .jpeg are supported)
   - Dragging a folder will scan through the folder and find all .png, .jpg, and .jpeg files.
 Any other files will be ignored.
   - While using the file browser, you can select multiple files using CTRL+Click or SHIFT+Click.
 You must click "OK" to load the files, double clicking does not work.